ArisKaralis/MarsLandingSimulationWithArduino/README.md

 - Backshell Separation: Red LED
 - Rover Separation: Aqua LED

-When the rover has landed, the LED lights will cycle through all colors and the buzzer will sound for 3 seconds.
+When the rover has landed, the LED lights will cycle through all colours and the buzzer will sound for 3 seconds.

 ## Contributing